Inge Viett: Reacting to the changes in the 1980s

 After spending the first 36 years of her life as a spectacularly critical citizen of West Germany, Viett was broadly supportive of the "East German project".
 She was nevertheless critical, in particular, of the level of press reporting and, above all, of the political analysis that appeared in the press.
 Inge Viett lived in East Germany during a decade of changes which, at the time, were reported only superficially in western media.
 There was a rising tide of underground political protest which, as the 1980s progressed, increasingly spilled onto the streets.
 As the bracing winds of Glasnost swept across from, of all places, Moscow, the ruling party was no longer confident that it could rely on fraternal intervention of Soviet troops that had brutally suppressed the protests in 1953, or, in Prague in 1968.
 In the context of the country's important industrial sector, of which the "Karl-Liebknecht Heavy Machinery Conglomerate" was a part, industrial modernisation in the Soviet Union meant that in commercial terms the two socialist partner countries were increasingly finding themselves competing as rivals in shared export markets.
 Viett was critical of the changes and what came to be known as the Peaceful Revolution.
 She attended a "Monday demonstration" in the cathedral.
 Unlike others present, she found the speeches "aggressive".
 A "group of churchmen in black skirts" pushed her aside as they made their way past.
 "Fascist leaflets" were on display by the main door.
 Viett wondered where to find the "counter-revolution".

 At East Germany's first and last free and fair general election, held on 18 March 1990, Eva Schnell helped out as an election assistant at her local polling station.
 Innovative features of the election included giving voters a choice between several different candidate lists.
 Under the "single list" system used previously voters were invited to vote "yes" or "no" to the party's list of candidates and then, if they exercised the right to vote "no", risking serious social and economic penalties such as being demoted or fired from their jobs or expelled from school, etc., used a different box for their voting paper.
 The 1990 election in March effectively marked the end of one- party dictatorship and operated as a precursor to reunification which formally took place in October 1990.
-The Ministry for State Security, which had sponsored Viett's presence in the country, had also been terminated.
+The Stasi, which had sponsored Viett's presence in the country, had also been terminated.
 She nevertheless continued to live and work, as before, in Magdeburg even after the arrest, on 6 June 1990, of Susanne Albrecht who was the first of eight former RAF members to be found living with new identities in what was still, in June 1990, known as the German Democratic Republic.